About Young Brent Foundation

 Young Brent Foundation supports voluntary sector organisations, working with children and young people in the Borough at a time Brent faces severe challenges and funding cuts.
 And a time, where the need for young people’s services in Brent has never been greater.

 The Young Brent Foundation is one of four separate Young People Foundations set up by John Lyon's Charity to address local needs alongside the Young Barnet Foundation, Young Harrow Foundation and more recently Young Camden Foundation.
 As membership led organisations, each are fully inclusive, free to join and open to any group that works with children and young people for the benefit in the community in their respective boroughs.

 A key founding aim of the community led, Young People’s Foundation is to create an innovative flagship and partnership model that unites a fragmented and diverse voluntary youth sector, and creates a strong united voice, equipping members with the training, resources and financial support they need to increase overall capacity and develop a more sustainable future to benefit young people.

 The community-led Young Brent Foundation was created by a shared local vision across the voluntary and community sector, with the aim of sharing skills, knowledge, and resources across the youth sector.
 More widely, smart working, local youth services that will deliver increased overall support to Brent's large number of voluntary youth groups.

-Young Brent Foundation was developed in collaboration with local voluntary sector groups, local authorities, faith groups, housing associations and other funders, and has its own Trustee board and steering group comprising a wide range of community representatives and Organisations involved including BANG Entertainment, John Lyon's Charity and The City Bridge Trust.
+Young Brent Foundation was developed in collaboration with local voluntary sector groups, local authorities, faith groups, housing associations and other funders, and has its own Trustee board and steering group comprising a wide range of community representatives and Organisations involved including BANG Edutainment, John Lyon's Charity and The City Bridge Trust.

 As an umbrella membership charity, it aims to access and disseminate a wider range of funding channels to support Brent’s 300 individual youth services in a way that individually smaller organisations and groups, alone could not.